SECTION 1: What are Accelerated Mobile Pages?

 Should the page pass validation, you will see this on-screen message:

 After you finish and click Publish, you will be notified if you exceed the 50KB limit:

-Once the page is live, you will see the AMP logo next to the page in the dashboard:
+As soon as the page is live, you will see the AMP logo next to the page in the dashboard:

 The AMP framework deploys optimization techniques that helps with not only page speed but provides users a delightful mobile experience.
-Creating AMP ad landing pages helps you deliver optimized, fast, and relevant post-click experiences to your visitors.
+Creating AMP ad post-click landing pages helps you deliver optimized, fast, and relevant post-click experiences to your visitors.

 Instapage is currently the only post-click landing page platform that allows you to create mobile-optimized post-click landing pages using Google’s AMP framework. post-click landing pages created with AMP have near instantaneous loading and smooth scrolling.